March 2, 2021

 Make time to read

 Reading can help you develop your critical-thinking skills, which are important to make well-reasoned decisions.
 Reading requires you to think and process information in ways that you may not experience in other forms of entertainment.
-You can read fiction, autobiographies or journals on any topic who interests you.
+You can read fiction, autobiographies or journals on any topic that interests you.
 While you’re reading, take notes to keep your mind focused on the text.

 Here are a few tips that can help you make time to read every single day: